fsainz/fsainz.github.com/_posts/2013-04-27-6-months-programming-remotely.md

 ** no fixed hours **

-This may sound like saying "working anytime you want", where it is actually much closer to mean "working the whole time".
+This may sound like saying "working anytime you want", where it is actually much closer to mean "working all the time".
 That's one of the things to watch out for, if you enjoy what you do, if it leaves you hanging on a problem until you fix it, or if you just have a lot of time pressure, you lack the time and location restrains that help you separate work time from the rest of your life, and you can start getting burned-out without